Policy: Investments rebalancing

 - Minimise the risk of unintended departures from the target asset allocation in volatile markets that could result in unrewarded investment risks and unintended tracking error, relative to benchmark performance.

 - Manage the Fund’s asset allocation within defined range to achieve higher risk adjusted returns.

 - Monitor portfolio liquidity and exposures to asset classes that have been impacted by significant market movements resulting in deviations from the target asset allocation.

 - Consider transactions costs in portfolio rebalancing decisions to preserve the integrity of the SAA and DAA.

 - Section 9 of the ANU Act confers upon the ANU Council the power over the university, granting it entire control and management of the University.
-Under section 17 of the ANU Act and through the Vice-Chancellorship Statute 2013, the ANU Council delegates to the Vice-Chancellor the power to “control and manage the affairs and concerns of the University.”
+Under section 17 of the ANU Act and through the ANU Governance Statute 2020, the ANU Council delegates to the Vice-Chancellor the power to “control and manage the affairs and concerns of the University.”

 - The ANU Council recognises its fiduciary duty to administer the investment portfolio prudently for the benefit of the University and the unit holders.
 The ANU Council is supported in this regard through its Finance Committee.